magiama9/abode-calendar-shr/README.md

 # Welcome to Abode Calendar

 This is a simple proof-of-concept app built for AbodeHR.
-The associated requirements document is here in the repo, but main requirements will be duplicated here.
+The associated requirements document is here in the repo.
 At its core, this is a simple CRUD calendar app with user notifications.
 In this README you will find the basic design principles, an overview of the technologies used, and a roadmap for improvement.

 # Getting Started